IrascibleBasil/pharis-mod-list/modlist.md

 ### [Lord's Mail and Morningstars](https://www.nexusmods.com/morrowind/mods/49878)

 # Rebalance		[<sub><sup>^</sup></sub>](https://github.com/PharisMods/pharis-mod-list/blob/main/modlist.md#jump-to-separator)
-These mods rebalance the expansions as if they shipped with the game on release and buffs the Sixth House to make it as hard as it should be, skip this separator if that doesn't sound appealing to you.
+These mods rebalance the expansions as if they shipped with the game on release and makes the Sixth House, properly, the most difficult content in the game.
+If this sounds unappealing to you simply skip this separator.

 Each of these rebalance mods has multiple modular plugins and one full plugin, use only the full version.